There comes a point in every course creators life when they have to sit down and outline their online course.

 9. Title your lectures so students want to complete them

-Additionally, think of what you do when you open a new purchase – you poke around.
+Additionally, think of what you do when you open a new purchase.
+You poke around.
 When someone buys your course, they’re going to navigate around and see what the course looks like.
 Clear and value-forward titles enhance the idea you’re providing value.

-I tend to write them like sales copy: “Create mouthwatering content that leaves your students wanting more” for a lecture on creating content.
+Write them like sales copy: “Create mouthwatering content that leaves your students wanting more” for a lecture on creating content.

 Ok, now that you know how to outline your content – it’s time to create.